cordawyn/date_and_time_input/README.md

 # DateAndTimeInput

-DateAndTimeInput is a Formtastic extension, providing a form input for DateTime attributes arranged as two input fields, for date and time, respectively.
+DateAndTimeInput is a Rails extension, providing a form input for DateTime attributes arranged as two input fields, for date and time, respectively.

 ## Installation